rust-lang/book/src/ch07-01-packages-modules-and-crates.md

 ## Crates

-A *crate* is is file based organizational unit provided by Cargo that organizes source files into a specific directory structure.
-A crate can either be a library crate (distributed as source code) that can be used by external code, or a binary crate that compiles to an executable.
+A *crate* is is file based organizational unit understood by Cargo that organizes source files into a specific directory structure.
+A crate can either be a library crate (distributed as source code) that can be used by external code, or a "binary" crate (also distributed as source code) that compiles to an executable.

-A *crate root* is the crate source file that Rust compiles first and which contains the *root module* of a crate.
+A *crate root* is the source file in a crate that Rust compiles first and which contains the *root module* of a crate.

 ## Packages